tsukuba-mas/soba/docs/options.md

 $$
 and $I(p)=1$ iff $I\models p$ and $I(p)=0$ otherwise.

+If nothing is specified, all of the agents share the same values initialized randomly.

 For example, if there are two atomic propositions $p_1$ and $p_2$,

 ```json